MrSerGV/kisi-fullstack-2025-test-task/client/README.md

-# Unlocks Heatmap Report
+# Unlocks HeatmapB Report

 The template currently renders a list of events as a table.
-Your tasks for the Unlocks Heatmap Report are:
+Your tasks for the Unlocks HeatmapB Report are:

 - Implement the heatmap report on the frontend using the sample data in `events.json`.
 - Implement backend logic to generate PDF report from the heatmap report.